sumeshi/ntfsfind/README.md

 ### Example

-Extracts $MFT information directly from image files in raw device mapping format.
-ntfsfind can use regular expressions to search for files.
+This tool can extract and search $MFT information directly from image files(RAW, E01, VHD, VHDX, VMDK) with recorded NTFS volumes as follows.

 ```.bash
 $ ntfsfind '.*\.evtx' /path/to//imagefile.raw